 The Thai community for the most part has been quite welcoming of the Pakistani asylum seekers.
 Granted there are some Thai people that want nothing to do with the asylum seekers, but these people simply keep to themselves.
 Many of the Thai neighbors are friendly and genuinely concerned for the Pakistanis.
 In describing how he feels about his time here, one man said “we are thankful to Thailand.”

 In coming to Thailand, the most unexpected condition was the length of time they would have to wait for the interview date.
 Even with a set interview date, they have no assurance that the interview will happen as scheduled.
-The UNHCR has been know to postpone interviews for an anonymous amount of time.
+The UNHCR has been known to postpone interviews for an unknown amount of time.